Application deadline: November 1, 2017 for matriculation in the Fall of 2018 has passed. Application for Fall of 2018

-Applications for admission into the Doctor of Physical Therapy Program are available from PTCAS. https://portal.ptcas.org/ .
+Applications for admission into the Doctor of Physical Therapy Program will be available from PTCAS July 1, 2017. https://portal.ptcas.org/ .

 EWU DPT Supplemental Application is our Graduate Studies Application and will be available July 1, 1017. the fees for the application are subject to change without notice.

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage

 GRE Code for PTCAS is 3789.
-Deadline to take the GRE is by November 1, 2016.
+Deadline to take the GRE is by November 1, 2018.
 We have a minimum GRE writing score of a 4.0.
+There is no minimum score on the other sections.

 Please don't send your transcripts to EWU until you are admitted to the program.